 Spring at Mimuroto-ji

 From late April to early May, over 20,000 azaleas of different varieties bloom in Mimuroto-ji’s Azalea Garden (つつじ園).
 The scenery of colorful purple, pink, and white flowers filling the slope is breathtaking.
-Adoring the flowers up close and from a distance so you can enjoy the scenery fully.
+Ensure that you adore the flowers up close and from a distance so that you can enjoy the full scenery.

 - 1,000 yen for adults